The birthplace of modern astrophysics

-Tuesdays through Fridays, we offer daytime tours similar to those on Saturday, between 9:30 and Noon and 1:30 and 5:00 p.m.
+We offer daytime tours similar to those on Saturday on some weekdays, dependent on tour guide availability.
 30-minute tours for up to five people are $25, plus $5 per additional person.
-One-hour tours are $100.
-For information, or to schedule a tour, email: email@example.com or call 262-245-5555, extension 880.
-Be certain to include your cell telephone number and email address.
+To schedule a tour, email: email@example.com or call 262-245-5555, Extension 880.
+Be certain to include your cell/telephone number and email address.

 Throughout the year, weather permitting, Yerkes Observatory offers evening observing sessions for adults and kids aged twelve and up.
 Participants look at a variety of fascinating celestial objects through a large, modern 24-inch diameter telescope....

 - YAAYS (Yerkes Astrophysics Academy for Young Scientists)

 Yerkes Observatory is offering summer camps and programs for all students in 5th-12th grade.
 Campers can learn all about astronomy and participate in several projects and activities.